Throughput Maximization for UAV-enabled Integrated Periodic Sensing and Communication: Penalty-based Algorithm to (P1)

 \subsection{Convergence Analysis and Computational Complexity}

-To show the converged solutions of the proposed penalty-based algorithm, the terminal criteria for the outer layer is given as follows:

-where $\xi $ is a predefined accuracy.
+To show the converged solutions of the proposed penalty-based algorithm, the terminal criteria for the outer layer is given as ${\max} ( |\alpha_k[n](1 - \bar \alpha_k[n])|, | \alpha_k[n] - \bar \alpha_k[n]|, |e_{k,j}[n](1 - \bar e_{k,j}[n])|, | e_{k,j}[n] - \bar e_{k,j}[n]|, \forall k, j, n ) \le \xi$, where $\xi $ is a predefined accuracy.
 The details of the proposed penalty-based algorithm are shown in {\bf{Algorithm} \ref{PenaltyBasedAlgorithm}}.
 In the inner layer, with the given penalty coefficient, the objective function of (P2) is non-increasing over each iteration during applying the AO method and the objective of (P2) is upper bounded due to the limited flying time $T$ and transmit power $P_{\max}$.
 As such, a stationary point can be achieved in the inner layer.
 In the outer layer, the penalty coefficient is gradually decreased so that the equality constraints (\ref{PenltyA}) and (\ref{PenltyB}) are ultimately satisfied.
 Based on Appendix B in \cite{Cai2017Joint}, this penalty-based framework is guaranteed to converge.

 The complexity of {\bf{Algorithm} \ref{PenaltyBasedAlgorithm}} can be analyzed as follows.
 In the inner layer, the main complexity of {\bf{Algorithm} \ref{PenaltyBasedAlgorithm}} comes from steps 5 and 6.
 In step 5, the complexity of computing $\{\alpha_{k}[n]\}$ and $\{e_{k,j}[n]\}$ is ${\cal{O}}(KN + JKN)^{3.5}$ \cite{zhang2019securing}, where $KN + JKN$ stands for the number of variables \cite{zhang2019securing}.
 Similarly, in step 6, the complexity required to compute the UAV trajectory is ${\cal{O}}(2N + KN + JN)^{3.5}$ \cite{zhang2019securing}, where $2N + KN + JN$ denotes the number of variables.
 Therefore, the total complexity of {\bf{Algorithm} \ref{PenaltyBasedAlgorithm}} is ${\cal{O}}( L_{outer}L_{inner}((KN + JKN)^{3.5} + (2N + KN + JN)^{3.5}))$, where $L_{inner}$ and $L_{outer}$ denote the number of iterations required for reaching convergence in the inner and outer layers, respectively.